thtroyer/cleaninguptheroad/README.md

 This game is the eventual result after trying a bunch of ideas, testing, and tweaking.
 It is not a hard game, appropriate for young kids to learn how controllers work.
 With so many games being too difficult for preschool age, I erred on the side of simpler and easier.

+This is my first PICO-8 project and my first released video game.
+Enjoy!

-_All that said, make sure your kids understand the dangers of roads._
+_Make sure your kids understand the dangers of roads._

 ![Gameplay gif](docs/gameplay0.gif)
 ![Gameplay gif](docs/gameplay1.gif)